LuisAPC/Jira_automation_Github/README.md

     When creating a branch make sure to include the issue key of Jira in the beginning of the branch name

     When you commit changes:
         Make sure to also include the issue key following the correct format:
             git commit -m "Issue_name <message>"

+    For creating PR and merging PR:
+        You can proceed as usual